willvieira/thesis/introduction.md

 ## The drivers of species range limits

 Ecologists have dedicated considerable effort to trying to decompose the mechanisms determining species' range limits.
-From an intuitive view of population dynamics, one can define the range limits of a given population according to where its growth rate is bigger or smaller than one rather than by its presence or absence.
+From an intuitive view of population dynamics, one can define the (fundamental) range limits of a given population according to where its growth rate is bigger or smaller than one rather than by its presence or absence.
 In other words, one can determine if a specific area is suitable or not based on demographical quantities [@Pulliam2000].
 In this context, we could decompose the mechanisms determining the intrinsic growth rate and the drivers impacting this vital rate.
 When at low density, a population's intrinsic growth rate is the ratio between birth and death rates plus dispersion, which is the ratio between immigration and emigration.
 Looking at the birth rate, the range limits of long-lived species may be shaped by sporadic successful reproduction events [@Gaston2009].
 For instance, red maple distributed in a latitudinal gradient presents more irregularity in recruitment in northern localities compared with southern ones [@Tremblay2002].
-The other component is the mortality rate, the most explored mechanism when studying species' range limits, and it is usually addressed only for adult organisms [@Gaston2009].
+The other component is the mortality rate, the most explored mechanism when studying species' range limits.
+Although previous studies mainly concentrated on the adult life stage [@Gaston2009], new studies are focusing on seedling and sapling mortality.
-However, mortality in regeneration may be more important in shaping species adaptation [@Poorter2007], and hence in defining range limits.
+This is because mortality in regeneration may be more critical in shaping species adaptation [@Poorter2007] and, hence, in defining range limits.
-Indeed, even if the arrival of propagules is constant through dispersion, when the mortality rate in regeneration is higher than the survival rate, the area will not be suitable for the species.
+For instance, even if the arrival of propagules is constant through dispersion, when the mortality rate in regeneration is higher than the survival rate, the area will not be suitable for the species.
-On the other hand, in an area where a positive growth rate is possible, population growth will still depend on the arrival of propagules through dispersion.
+On the other hand, in an area where a positive growth rate is possible, the presence of the species will still depend on the arrival of propagules through dispersion.
 Surely, the above decomposition of mechanisms determining population growth rate and hence range limits may be simplistic if we do not regard temporal and spatial variation.

 Adding a gradient of spatial and temporal variability, but also scaling the population processes up to the metapopulation level are however essential to understand the possible mechanisms determining range limits.